-With shops taking up nearly every street of the city-- see our complete shopping guide here--it’s easy to get overwhelmed.
+With shops taking up nearly every street in the city, it’s easy to get overwhelmed.
 And with hundreds of stores peddling boring, cliche “I Love Paris” paraphernalia to tourists who aren't sure where else to look, you may be throwing your hands up in despair.
 Fear not.
 If you know where, and how, to look, the French capital is a treasure trove for unique and thoughtful gifts.
-Click through this list and you’re sure to find the perfect item for that special someone back home who couldn’t make the trip with you.Continue to 2 of 10 below.

 Gourmet Food Items: From Truffle Oil to Mustard